lzubiaur/puzzler/README.md

 * reward player with tips if he watch an ads
 * push notifications
 * rate plugins https://github.com/hotchemi/Android-Rate
-* piece becomes transparent when moving
+* pieces become transparent when moving

 Search for the following